secretstartups/handbook/support/workflows/working-on-tickets.html.md

    d.
 If all High priority tickets are addressed, help with Normal or Low priority tickets that are at risk of breaching.

    e.
-If the next ticket to breach is > 2 hrs, focus on your NRTs, your groups NRTs, or free user tickets (tickets that have no SLA).
+If the next Normal or Low priority ticket to breach is > 4 hours, focus on your NRTs, your group's NRTs, and finally free user tickets (tickets with no SLA).

    Proceed to
    [ticket assignment](#assigning-tickets)